 - Variety of long-term care benefit period options up to eight years

 - Residue death benefit

 - Variety of inflation options including 3% simple, 3% compound and 5% compound

 - Care coordination

-Since Pacific Life policies are not traditional long-term care policies they will not qualify as a partnership policy under state and federal law.
+Since Pacific Life's PremiereCare Choice is a hybrid policy and not a traditional long-term care policy, it will not qualify as a partnership policy under state and federal law.

 - Safeguard income and savings